Liquidity-Wars/.github/profile/README.md

 - Allow to accept more LP tokens and assign each token to specific nations (orc, elves, human, dwarfs).
 Each nation will have some special bonuses to troops and buildings.
 Example: dwarfs will be better in defense and orcs will be better in ofense
 - Provide fully configurable game and strategies - that allows different DEXes to configure multiple games as they wish (game duration, additional rewards, allowed LP tokens).
 It will be achieved by using low-level solidity encoded calldata.
 - Introduce tradeable ERC1155 tokens with metadata stored on IPFS which creates some bonuses to the game.
-- Introduce special building the root which will provide some bonuses based on the LP price to corresponding nation.
+- Introduce special building which will provide some bonuses basing on the LP price to nation associated with this LP token.

 Notice: More specific functionalities which can be done is mentioned [here](https://github.com/Liquidity-Wars/front-end/blob/main/TODO.md) and [here](https://github.com/Liquidity-Wars/smart-contract/blob/main/TODO.md)